 Lindi’s key collaborators include researchers at the University of Cape Town (South Africa), FHI 360 (US), Desmond Tutu HIV Foundation (South Africa), Seattle Children’s Hospital (US), Virginia Commonwealth University (US), University of Manitoba (Canada) and the Centre for the AIDS Programme of Research in South Africa.

 She is currently leading or co-leading two clinical cohort studies and a translational research study in South Africa.
 The primary focus of this research is to understand the socio-behavioural and biological factors associated with HIV acquisition risk in South African women and to develop tools to reduce this risk.
+An exciting and emerging area of her work aims to address non-optimal microbiota and resultant adverse maternal, sexual and reproductive outcomes in Australian women.

 - 2019-present: Honorary Research Associate, University of Cape Town